Kossi-Francois/p2phackathon_blockFive_3p/Readme.md

 ## Installation

-*Explain, step by step how someone can install your project and play with it.
-The jury will mostly use MacOS, Ubuntu, Android and iOS.
-Setting up a docker / docker-compose is a good idea to allow someone to test the project easily.*
+*

-The backend part is deployed on Aleph VM (as explained [here](https://github.com/aleph-im/aleph-vm))
+Backend: The backend part is deployed on Aleph VM (as explained [here](https://github.com/aleph-im/aleph-vm)) 1- clone the repository
+  2- add firebase credentials to store user data
+  3- add [Pinata ](https://app.pinata.cloud/) credentials to get access to IPFS

+Mobile Frontend: The mobile app is a flutter app that can easily be installed on IOS and Android 1- clone the repository
-To use the mobile application, simply retrieve the backend url and put it in the file lib/help.dart (to ALEPH_URL_BACKEND var) ; then just run the app
+  2- retrieve the backend url(after deploying the backend) and put it in the file lib/help.dart (to ALEPH_URL_BACKEND var) ; 3- then just run the app
+*